Jorge Piqueras: A decade of sculpture: Él

-In "Volterra 73" — an exhibition organized by Enrico Crispolti in Volterra, Italy — the figure appears on traffic signals, walls and monuments throughout the city, as well as a large sculpture, "Monumento alla Liberta" (3 meters tall), installed in the main square, the Piazza dei Priori.
+In "Volterra 73" — an exhibition organized by Enrico Crispolti in Volterra, Italy — the figure "Él" appears on traffic signals, walls and monuments throughout the city, as well as a large sculpture, "Monumento a la Libertad" (3 meters tall), installed in the main square, the Piazza dei Priori.

 I participate in this manifestation with huge interest. [...]
 "Interventi nella citta" (Interventions in the City)... offers concrete opportunities to demolish the... loathesome barriers between the public and Art... to propose direct contact with the artist without unfortunate intermediaries.
 Not through the bars of cage-gallery-zoos, but in the open, surrounded by stunning landscapes, urban as well.
-I wish to make it clear that I detest cultural safaris.Out of bounds.
+I wish to make it clear that I detest cultural safaris.
+Out of bounds.
 Prohibitions.
 One-way streets.
 Street signs.
 Conditionings of all sorts… in the middle of this [my personage] trying to escape, or at least to climb something, anything, it doesn’t matter what.
 Art market or pure Art – it’s all the same.
-On the walls and astride the violence of a Stop or a One-way sign, the shortcircuit happens […] I use [my personages] to measure, to try to understand what’s going on around me.
+On the walls and astride the violence of a Stop or a One-way sign, the short-circuit happens […] I use [my personages] to measure, to try to understand what’s going on around me.